Under the definition of unlikely champions, the Cedar Ridge women’s cross country team would likely fit the description.

 “Without Kate making a big jump, I don’t think the girls would have won the region,” Buddington said.
 “She was one of our best runners.”

-Buddington called a team meeting in the J-wing Auditorium after Smith’s departure.
+Buddington called a team meeting in the J-wing Auditorium after the head coach’s departure.
 He vowed to the runners that they would be a good team and would move forward together.
 Conner Buddington, Jared’s sister-in-law, joined the staff last October.

 “I really didn’t know what to do because I had never been a head coach before,” Buddington said.
 “I wasn’t sure if I was capable of taking over this program.
 But I had to sit down with the kids.
 At first, they were upset because they lost a head coach that they had grown to know.
 I think throughout the last year and three months, they’ve grown to appreciate what we offer the team.”